Rolling is one of baby’s first significant motor milestones. Hello, mobility!

 8. Encourage baby to separate movements of upper and lower body.
 Newborn babies are wired to keep their body in one line, so they’ll do a “log roll” if you try to roll them over.
 The “segmental roll” typically develops between 4-5 months, as they are able to twist and separate the movements of the upper and lower body while initiating the roll with their hips.
 Once baby is comfortable playing at midline in the rounded position mentioned earlier, you can go ahead and move her back and forth through these twisting positions to the rhythm of your favorite children’s song (Row, Row, Row Your Boat has won critical acclaim in our household).
 Start with both legs moving together, then progress to helping baby grab one foot with the opposite hand.
 Pause for a second after each twist in order to give baby’s body a chance to register the movement, then proceed and let the good times roll!

 9. Carry baby in a “tucked”, face down, or sideways position.
 Who knew rolling could develop from being carried?
+This tip was inspired by child development specialist Laura Sobell (learn more about Laura and her amazing work at calmbaby.com).
 You can carry baby around the house this way or, better yet, you can DANCE WITH YOUR BABY!
 Turn on some music, get in front of a mirror for baby’s viewing pleasure, and move her through space in all of these positions as you bounce and sing and smile.
 You’d be surprised how much babies love this one!
 Be sure to STOP every 30 seconds or so to take a 10-second break in order to give baby’s nervous system a chance to fully process and adjust to the movements (their system will sort of “tune out” the movements if you keep going long enough).

 10. Wear your young baby in a carrier that keeps her legs in a frog-like position, rather than separating her legs into a straddle position.
 These carriers encourage engagement at the midline which, as noted previously, is important in the development of rolling.
 Such baby carriers include the over-the-shoulder Maya Wrap as well as more symmetrical carriers such as the Moby Wrap (read my review of Moby Wraps here), Baby K’tan Baby Carrier, and Ergo Baby Carrier.
 All of these carriers allow your young baby to be carried in a frog-like position.